-In addition, enrollment fee waivers are available at the Financial Aid & Scholarships Office or in the class schedule.
+In addition, the enrollment fee waiver application is available online, at the Financial Aid & Scholarships Office or in the class schedule.
 Approval must be confirmed at least 48 hours prior to registration.

 Current and potential financial aid students are advised to only take courses that are required for their declared program of study at Palomar College.